 Cannabis and Sleep

 As a result of increased legalization and access to cannabis, it is increasingly used for sleep.
-A recent online survey assessed how cannabis use in various concentrations affects sleep and daytime sleepiness/alertness.
+An online survey assessed how cannabis use in various concentrations affects sleep and daytime sleepiness/alertness.
 The survey involved a cross-sectional anonymous online survey of adults age 18 or older who used cannabis in the past 24 hours for sleep.

 Of 571 participants, 67% reported using cannabis for insomnia with the remaining reporting cannabis user for sleep disturbances related to pain (16%), anxiety (11%) or pain and anxiety (6%).
 The results of this survey indicated that improved daytime alertness is associated with greater THC percentages in cannabis products used within the prior 24-hours.
 Increased THC percentage and decreased time between consumption and bedtime were also indicators of improved sleep quality.